Last reviewed: Thursday 9 June 2022

 This page will be updated regularly with links to UK Government announcements on Ukraine and how to offer support.

-In response to the crisis and rapidly changing situation in Ukraine, many people in Solihull are looking for ways they can help refugees and people caught up in the conflict.
+In response to the crisis in Ukraine, many people in Solihull are looking for ways they can help people caught up in the conflict.

-We want to reach out to all of our Ukrainian residents, and anyone with friends and families affected by, or concerned about, events in Ukraine.
-The information on this webpage will be able to direct you to official sources of information, advice and opportunities to provide practical help and support.
+We want to reach out to all of our Ukrainian guests, and anyone with friends and families affected by, or concerned about, events in Ukraine.
+The information on this webpage will direct you to official sources of guidance, advice and information to offer help and support.

 Welcome to Solihull

 The Homes for Ukraine scheme is now open for applications from Ukrainians with a named eligible sponsor in the UK.

 The Homes for Ukraine scheme allows individuals, charities, community groups and businesses across the UK to offer a room or home to Ukrainians escaping the war, regardless of whether they have ties to the country.
 Sponsors should provide accommodation for as long as they are able, but the expectation is a minimum of 6 months.
 Individuals that want to be hosts will be required to have a DBS check.

 Solihull Council has put together a Homes for Ukraine factsheet with things you need to consider before applying to be a host.